Opinion | How D.C.’s eviction system kicks tenants when they are down

 At bottom, the evidence is strong that some D.C. tenants are being put out of their homes based upon fraudulent documents.
 The exact number is unknown.
 But the public record indicates that the D.C. eviction system tolerates violations of the constitutional right to due process.

-A process server swearing to have served summons at the same minute and hour that the process server was observed sitting in a courtroom; process servers claiming to have served multiple summons in different parts of the city on the same day and hour.
+A process server swearing to have served summons at the same minute and hour that the process server was observed sitting in a courtroom; process servers claiming to have served multiple summonses in different parts of the city on the same day and hour.

 Think of it: D.C. renters losing their landlord-tenant case by default because they simply did not know that eviction proceedings had been initiated against them — because the court summons was never served.